-- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror identified pertinent issues and potential problems related to the project? - 3) To what degree has the offeror demonstrated an understanding of the deliverables the state expects it to provide? - 4) Has the offeror demonstrated an understanding of the state's time schedule and can meet it?
+- 1) How well has the offeror demonstrated a thorough understanding of the purpose and scope of the project? - 2) How well has the offeror demonstrated an understanding of the current environment for social studies standards updates nationally? - 3) How well has the offeror identified pertinent issues and potential problems related to the project and did they provide possible solutions? - 4) To what degree has the offeror demonstrated an understanding of the deliverables the state expects it to provide? - 5) Has the offeror demonstrated an understanding of the state's time schedule and can meet it?